dpeldo/Heralding-Frontend/README.md

    -Test to make sure the kestrel server is available at http://127.0.0.1:5000 before moving on.

-**4.** Install and configure Apache2 reverse proxy: https://www.c-sharpcorner.com/article/how-to-deploy-net-core-application-on-linux/ and create a new user called "honeypot" to access the database named "heralding" that will be created later.
+**4.** Install and configure Apache2 reverse proxy: https://www.c-sharpcorner.com/article/how-to-deploy-net-core-application-on-linux/

 **Note: The port apache listens on cannot be one already in use or monitored by heralding.
 Make sure to change the listening port and add a .conf file to your conf-enabled folder.
 In the following example, Apache is configured to listen on port 8181 and forward traffic to the internal Kestrel server that dotnet uses.**